BhavyeMathur/goopylib-v1/README.md

 * Added glide(), glide_x(), glide_y(), glide_to(), glide_to_x(), and glide_to_y() functions to the graphwin
 * Fixed GraphicsObject gliding functions to work with the new easing.
+* Added a check to make sure the easing provided is a function
+* Added glide_to_point() easing function for the GraphWin
+* You can now not supply a value for y or dy for the glide() & glide_to() functions to make the object glide equally in both directions
+* You can now supply different easings for the y & x gliding

+* Removed keyboard module dependency

 #### 1.0.0-alpha to 1.0.6-alpha - 6th July 2020